gramexrecipes/gramex-ml-workshop/README.md

     - add endpoints to control machine learning classification algorithms in the UI
     - in the backend, explore how to use `scikit-learn` on-the-fly

+View the live version of the application at https://9018.gramex.gramener.co/

 # Contributors

-Content for the workshops is prepared by below contributors:

 - Jaidev Deshpande <jaidev.deshpande@gramener.com>
 - Nivedita Deshmukh <nivedita.deshmukh@gramener.com>